saeedalam/Rust-Universe/Chapter-4-Basic-Syntax-and-Data-Types.md

 ### Doc Tests

-The examples in your documentation can be run as tests:
+Documentation examples can be run as tests, ensuring they remain accurate:

 ```bash
 cargo test --doc
 ```

-This ensures that your documentation examples are accurate and up-to-date.
+This is a powerful feature that helps maintain up-to-date documentation.

 ## Printing and Formatting with format! macros